ccarabine/memory-game/README.md

 ## Wireframe

-I used <a href="https://balsamiq.com/">Balsamiq</a> to create wireframes for my project in order to plan out the layout of the interface, navigation and information design of the webpage on  desktop, tablets and mobile devices.
+I used <a href="https://balsamiq.com/">Balsamiq</a> to create wireframes for my project in order to plan out the layout of the interface, navigation and information design of the game on  desktop, tablets and mobile devices.

 [Link to wireframes](https://github.com/ccarabine/memory-game/blob/main/wireframes.md)